Overview

 What are the rules for cellular carriers?

-Wireless carriers who want to place small cells in Salt Lake City must first obtain some city approvals.
-The first is a master licensing agreement with the city, which set terms and conditions for protecting the interests of residents.
+There are several rules for wireless carriers who want to place small cells in Salt Lake City.
+The first is a master licensing agreement with the City, which set terms and conditions for protecting the interests of residents.
 Second, they’ll need a right-of-way permit before any equipment can be installed.
-In places where monopoles are installed, additional city agreements are also required.
-Cellular carriers are also required to maintain small cell equipment and nodes must be posted with information about the carrier and a 24-hour company contact number.
+In places where freestanding poles are installed, additional City agreements are also required.
+Cellular carriers are also required to maintain small cell equipment; nodes must have information about the carrier and a 24-hour company contact number posted on the box.

 The permitted wireless carrier companies in Salt Lake City include AT&T, Crown Castle, ExteNet and Verizon.